Calcium nitrate

-Calcium nitrate are inorganic compounds with the formula Ca(NO3)2*(H2O)x.
+Calcium nitrate is an inorganic compound with the formula Ca(NO3)2.
+It forms hydrates Ca(NO3)2*xH2O.
 The anhydrous compound, which is rarely encountered, absorbs moisture from the air to give the tetrahydrate.
 Both anhydrous and hydrated forms are colourless salts.
 Hydrated calcium nitrate, also called Norgessalpeter (Norwegian salpeter), is mainly used as a component in fertilizers, but it has other applications.
 Nitrocalcite is the name for a mineral which is a hydrated calcium nitrate that forms as an efflorescence where manure contacts concrete or limestone in a dry environment as in stables or caverns.
 A variety of related salts are known including calcium ammonium nitrate decahydrate and calcium potassium nitrate decahydrate.

 Production and reactivity

 Norgessalpeter was synthesized at Notodden, Norway in 1905 by the Birkeland–Eyde process.
 Most of the world's calcium nitrate is now made in Porsgrunn.
-It is produced by treating limestone with nitric acid, followed by neutralization with ammonia:
+It is produced by treating limestone with nitric acid: